 The Buda side of the city has begun to catch up to Pest when it comes to having chic, new-wave breakfast joints.
 New wave?
 The kinds of places that cater to global tastes with dishes that wouldn’t seem out of place anywhere from Sydney to San Francisco: avocado toast, eggs Benedict, omelet, pancake, granola bowl, you name it.
 There’s nothing memorable about Cinnamon’s all-day breakfast dishes, but they’re perfectly satisfying.
 Of the breakfast pastries, I chose the cinnamon-dusted donut and it delivered: a thin layer of sugar-cinnamon coating yielded to a soft inside lined with apple custard (€2).

-In the mornings, throngs of slick local office workers swarm to Cinnamon's tables, or drop by to get their coffee fix, so a short wait is not unusual during peak breakfast hours.
-By lunch-time, tourists tend to emerge for a late breakfast.
+In the mornings, slick office workers swarm Cinnamon's tables or drop by for their coffee fix, so a short wait is not unusual during peak breakfast hours.
+By lunch-time, tourists tend to emerge for a sleepy breakfast.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I also never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you've enjoyed this article, please consider making a donation.